-Have you ever thought of hiring a WordPress freelancer to take care of your blog?
+Have you ever thought of hiring a freelancer for WordPress to take care of your blog?
 Your blog is a big part of your business.
 It’s how you keep your audience informed.
 It’s how you maintain contact with your clients.
 It’s also how you reach out to new ones as your posts rank and get searched.

 You know that your business needs this blog to drive people to you.
 You probably spend 4 or 5 hours on your blog every day just to keep it up-to-date.
 Your blog needs a lot of attention, but you know that your time could be better spent on other business tasks.

 How can you work on growing your business if you are spending so much time on just one aspect of it?
 You can’t.
-You need a WordPress freelancer to help you manage it so that you can get out from under all the busy-work and focus on what matters most.
+You need a freelancer for WordPress to help you manage it so that you can get out from under all the busy-work and focus on what matters most.

 This is the bulk of the work by far.
 You need content that provides value.
 Value takes knowledge and time.
 You certainly have the one, but the other is often a huge sacrifice.
 You could compromise, which is all that many of us can do when tasked with running a business from the top down.